 What is Included in an Initial Autoimmune Diet and Nutrition Counseling Session?

 The initial consultation for autoimmune conditions involves a comprehensive review of medical history, prescription medications, laboratory values, food and eating habits, supplement use, and toxicity screening.
 We will discuss elimination diets, the role of the gastrointestinal tract on the immune system, strategies to nourish your gut, and therapeutic supplementation for immune function.
+Nicole will implement her proven and effective The BRAIN Method framework and totally personalize it to you!

 What are the Suggested Lab Tests?